-Lesson One: Classroom: Discover Geometric Shapes Surrounding Us Introduce Curriculum (view the Introductory power point) and the About My Family questionnaire to guide students in speaking with a family member or friend to learn about the first person in their family who came to this country or were Indigenous People.
-Discover various geometric shapes in the classroom.
+Lesson One: Classroom: Discover Geometric Shapes Surrounding Us Introduce Curriculum: View the Introductory power point and review the About My Family questionnaire to guide students in speaking with a family member or friend to learn about the first person in their family who came to this country or were Indigenous People.
+Discover geometric shapes in the classroom.
 Lesson Two: Park: Geometric Features Telling the Story of the Immigrant Experience Students visit the Park and experience first-hand how the geometric features - Abstract Sculpture, split rhomboid dodecahedron (solid, Euclidian geometry), Labyrinth (plain) and Reflecting Pool (circle) - tell the story of the immigrant experience and of Indigenous People.
-The Park's architect/designer engages the students about the design and process, responding to questions.
-Students are also introduced to the health benefits of walking the labyrinth.
+Students are introduced to the health benefits of walking the labyrinth.
 All walk the labyrinth together.
 Students play the One Step Forward Game ultimately all arriving at the center of the circle together, realizing all that connects and unites us.
 Lesson Three: Classroom: I AM Poem with Portrait & Geometric Illustration Students create their I AM Poem told in the voice of the first person incorporating the information from the About My Family questionnaire (first lesson).
 Students illustrate their I AM Poem with portrait of the individual and a geometric illustration.
 They share their work.